Strernd/react-classname-elements/readme.md

 # React classname elements

-This package was created to support the nicer creation of components with premade css-classes, for example when using (tailwindcss)[https://tailwindcss.com].
+This package was created to support the nicer creation of components with premade css-classes, for example when using [tailwindcss](https://tailwindcss.com).
 It explicitly does not support template literals as styled-components does.

-The arguments are parsed by the (classnames package function)[https://www.npmjs.com/package/classnames].
+The arguments are parsed by the [classnames package function](https://www.npmjs.com/package/classnames).

 Basic example:
 ```js